vinci1it2000/schedula/README.rst

 level, in the shortest possible time-frame.
 Its introduction requires the adaptation of CO2 certification and CO2 monitoring procedures set by European Regulations.
-European Commission's *Joint Research Centre* has been assigned the development of this vehicle simulator to facilitate this step.
+European Commission's *Joint Research Centre* has been assigned the development of this vehicle simulator to facilitate this back-translation.